 - Common Sense

 Can this be avoided?
 The best solution is one where a fight is avoided.
-Also, knowing what behaviors on your part that may end up in conflict situations and ways around them.
+Also, knowing what behaviors on your part may end up in conflict situations and ways around them.

 Do you need to fight or can you resolve this peacefully?
 Can you talk, negotiate or trick your way out of it?
 Give the attacker your wallet rather than risk the consequences of a fight.
 Fight only when there is no other way.
 In addition, it’s important to know the legal ramifications of fighting so you can balance the situation with potential legal issues.